qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * :guilabel:`Scan for valid items in the browser dock` |selectString|.
 You can choose between 'Check extension' and 'Check file contents'.
 * :guilabel:`Scan for contents of compressed files (.zip) in browser dock`
+  |selectString| defines how detailed is the widget information at the bottom
-  |selectString|.
-'No', 'Basic scan' and 'Full scan' are possible.
+  of the Browser panel when querying such files.
+'No', 'Basic scan' and 'Full scan' are possible options.
 * :guilabel:`Prompt for raster sublayers when opening`.
 Some rasters support sublayers --- they are called subdatasets in GDAL.
 An example is netCDF files
   --- if there are many netCDF variables, GDAL sees every variable as a